CBN Dollar Sales Strenghtens Naira At Official Window - New Telegraph

 At the Nigerian Foreign Exchange Market (NFEM), the domestic currency appreciated to N1,531 per dollar on Friday, August 29, 2025, after the apex bank injected $50 million into the system through authorised dealer banks.
 The move, which eased demand-side pressures, pulled the intraday spot rate down to N1,534.50/$1 at its strongest level before settling at the week’s closing rate.

-In contrast, the parallel market rate held steady at ₦1,540/$1, leaving a narrow gap of about ₦9 between the official and unofficial markets.
+In contrast, the parallel market rate held steady at N1,540/$1, leaving a narrow gap of about N9 between the official and unofficial markets.
 Analysts say the differential underscores persisting speculative activity and muted inflows from autonomous sources, but the CBN’s steady hand has prevented wider volatility.

 The week’s performance marked a partial recovery for the naira, which had briefly come under pressure earlier, slipping towards N1,539/$1 before staging its best daily rally on Thursday, when it gained N1.6 to close at N1,535.47/$1.
 Beyond exchange rate dynamics, Nigeria’s external reserves offered a rare bright spot, climbing to $41.267 billion after receiving additional inflows of $23.421 million.